Robust Hypothesis Testing via Lq-Likelihood: SELECTION OF

-In practice, we do not have $V_q(\theta_0)$.
-We can replace it with the empirical version of this quantity.
-The data-adaptive estimation for the tuning parameter is given by

-We now provide a simulation study of the L$q$LR using estimated $q$ and estimated critical value.
-We adopt the same setup from the previous section (Section \ref{sec:Simulation}).
-By setting $\theta$ to 0 and 0.34 and using 2000 Monte Carlo iterations, we compare the sizes and powers of the L$q$LR, the LR, the Wilcoxon test, the sign test and the Huber's robust version of likelihood ratio test at different levels of contamination.
+Accordingly, we conduct some simulation studies of the LqRT using the estimated $q$.
+We first adopt the same setup from Section \ref{sec:sim_mean_normal}.
+By setting $\theta$ to 0 and 0.34, we compare the sizes and powers of our test, the LRT, the Wilcoxon test, the sign test, and the HLRT.
 The results are presented in Figure \ref{fig:comparison_est_q}.
-We can clearly see the advantage of the L$q$LR (with estimated $q$ and estimated critical value) over other tests.
-Not only does the L$q$LR degrade very slowly, it also holds the highest power among all other tests.
-Note that the sizes have been successfully controlled at 5\%.

-In Figure \ref{fig:comparison_est_q}, at zero contamination (i.e., $\epsilon=0$), the LR has the highest power.
-The L$q$LR has almost the same power (only slightly less than the LR).
-The Wilcoxon and the sign tests have the third and the fourth highest powers, but not comparable to the two likelihood ratio tests.
-As the contamination becomes more serious (i.e., $\epsilon$ increases away 0), the log-likelihood degrades the fastest.
-Its power quickly drops below all other tests.
-The Wilcoxon test and the sign test both show good robustness and their powers degrade at much slower rates.
-However, the L$q$LR shows a remarkable robustness.
-It degrades slower than the Wilcoxon test (i.e., the blue curve is flatter than the green curve) and only slightly faster than the sign test (i.e., the blue curve is steeper than the maroon curve).
-Since the power of the L$q$LR at $\epsilon=0$ is above that of the Wilcoxon test and the sign test, the power of the L$q$LR dominates both the Wilcoxon test and the sign test at all levels of contamination.
-This implies that, not only can L$q$-likelihood preserve efficiency almost perfectly at $\epsilon=0$, it also obtains robustness comparable to these nonparametric tests, which are known to be very robust.
-We conclude that, by losing a little efficiency at $\epsilon=0$, we have traded for great robustness at $\epsilon>0$.
-Our L$q$LR can be considered as a combination of the LR (at $\epsilon=0$) and the nonparametric tests (at $\epsilon>0$).
-The reason our test beats nonparametric tests uniformly is that we can control the amount of information used by selecting $q$, whereas the Wilcoxon test always uses the rank information and the sign test always uses the information about whether each data point is below or above the hypothesized mean.
+In Figure \ref{fig:comparison_est_q}, at $\varepsilon=0$, the LRT offers the highest power, though our LqRT provides nearly the same power.
+As $\varepsilon$ increases away 0, the LRT's power quickly drops below all other tests.
+Our test shows remarkable robustness and it degrades slower than the Wilcoxon test.
+The power of our test also dominates both the Wilcoxon and sign tests uniformly at all levels of contamination.
+Therefore, not only does the LqRT preserve efficiency almost perfectly at $\varepsilon=0$, but it also obtains robustness comparable to that of the nonparametric tests.
+The reason our test beats the nonparametric tests is that we can adaptively control the amount of information used, by selecting $q$, whereas the Wilcoxon and sign tests always use the rank information.

-Meanwhile, we also plot the histograms of the estimated $q$ at different levels of contamination in Figure \ref{fig:hist_est_q}.
-We see that as we get more serious contamination, the estimated $q$ tends to be smaller.
-In our experiment, we limit the smallest $q$ to be 0.5, which is very similar to the case of testing based on minimum Hellinger distance (\cite{Beran1977}).
-Whenever our estimated $q$ drops below 0.5, we use 0.5 instead.
-The reason for this censoring is that we have not understood the case of $q<0.5$ very well, which is an interesting topic for future research.